Saves of low shots from 9 meters

 Video – Corrective Exercise For Low Saves

-Please keep in your mind that it’s always way easier to teach young goalkeepers how to make a proper low save (or any other kind of save reaction), then to correct their wrongly learned technique.
+Please keep in mind that it’s always easier to teach young goalkeepers how to make a proper low save (or any other kind of save reaction) than to correct their wrongly learned technique.

 What Are Corrective Exercises?

-What does a “corrective exercise” actually mean, you might wonder?
-Well, for example, if you have a goalkeeper who is lifting up their leg while reacting with a side step low reaction to low shots – then the ball will go into the goal under their foot.
-So, your goalkeeper will make a side step low reaction, but since they are doing it in a wrong way – instead of moving the leg laterally close to the floor, they will make the reacting leg movement from “upwards”, and in that way they will actually not manage to “close” the low space.
-Which will result in ball going into the goal under their foot.
-If this is the case with your goalkeeper, and if they are lifting up the foot, instead of moving it laterally when reacting to low shots, then you can use some of the “corrective” exercises to work on correction of that wrong movement.
+What does a “corrective exercise” actually mean?
+Well, for example, if you have a goalkeeper who lifts their leg while reacting with a side step low reaction to low shots, then the ball will go into the goal under their foot.
+Your goalkeeper will make a side step low reaction, but since they’re doing it wrong, instead of moving the leg laterally close to the floor, they make the reacting leg movement from “upwards,” and they won’t manage to “close” the low space.
+This results in the ball going into the goal under their foot.
+If this is the case with your goalkeeper, you can use corrective exercises to fix that wrong movement.

-When making the side step low save reaction – goalkeeper should transition the upper body weight on reacting leg while making the side step.
-When done properly – goalkeeper’s reacting leg will not move too high up, and it will not look like there is a lot of open space under the foot and the low corner which they are trying to protect.
+When making the side step low save reaction, the goalkeeper should transition upper body weight to the reacting leg while making the side step.
+When done properly, the goalkeeper’s reacting leg won’t move too high, and there won’t be open space under the foot in the low corner they’re trying to protect.

-When covering low shots, the main goalkeeper’s task is to cover that space – low far corners.
-But very often (during reactions on low shots) it happens that goalkeepers leave their body weight on the supporting leg (the leg that is not reacting to the shot), which then results in the reacting leg coming a little bit from “upwards”, thus opening the space under that foot.
-In that case, a goalkeeper ends up opening the space that they are trying to cover.
+When covering low shots, the goalkeeper’s main task is to cover that space in the low far corners.
+But very often during reactions on low shots, goalkeepers leave their body weight on the supporting leg (the leg that isn’t reacting to the shot), which results in the reacting leg coming from “upwards,” thus opening the space under that foot.
+The goalkeeper ends up opening the space they’re trying to cover.

-Long story long, there are several things that can be done to correct this wrongly learned movement, but in the video below you have a suggestion of one of the corrective exercises that you can use.
+There are several things that can be done to correct this wrongly learned movement, and in the video below you have a suggestion for one corrective exercise you can use.

 Video – Corrective Exercise For Saves of Low Shots – One Sided Kneeling Option